This section contains useful tools and background information about the marine habitat classification system.

 - Parry, M.E.V.
 2019.
 Guidance on Assigning Benthic Biotopes using EUNIS or the Marine Habitat Classification of Britain and Ireland (Revised 2019), JNCC Report 546, ISSN 0963-8091

 The comparative tables enable a rapid comparison of the species composition and the principal physical characteristics between user-defined sets of biotopes (and other classification units).
 There are no tables for the deep-sea section added in 2015; therefore they are only relevant to littoral and sublittoral zones - equivalent to version 04.05 of the classification.
 The tables are provided in the form of two downloadable Excel documents.
 One contains physical data, and the other contains biological (species) data.
+The comparative table for the new version 22.04 are still under development and will be available to download soon.

 The habitat matrices document contains a series of diagrams that visualise the biotopes in relation to various abiotic conditions.